 Honolulu is a decidedly white-collar city, with fully 85.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Honolulu is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Honolulu who work in office and administrative support (13.61%), sales jobs (12.90%), and food service (9.85%).

 Also of interest is that Honolulu has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Honolulu is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Honolulu is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.